EnergyModelsX/EnergyModelsRenewableProducers.jl/docs/src/nodes/battery.md

 ### [Constraints](@id nodes-battery-math-con)

-The following sections omit the direct inclusion of the vector of hydropower storage nodes.
+The following sections omit the direct inclusion of the vector of battery storage nodes.
 Instead, it is implicitly assumed that the constraints are valid ``\forall n ∈ N`` for all [`Battery`](@ref) or [`ReserveBattery`](@ref) types if not stated differently.
 In addition, all constraints are valid ``\forall t \in T`` (that is in all operational periods) or ``\forall t_{inv} \in T^{Inv}`` (that is in all investment periods).